Atlas has storage at LCB Vinothèque and Vine International, two of the UK's leading bonded and temperature-controlled facilities.

 4) Condition of Stock

-Our Terms and Conditions establish the clear distinction between our stocks and the client’s stocks.
-We are one of the only merchants to have implemented such protective measures.
-Our Terms and Conditions clearly stipulate Atlas’ role as an agent, working with the storage provider on behalf of the client.
-On a monthly basis we send a detailed report to our lawyers, Fox Williams, which matches each client (their name, address, contact information and account number) to the reserves held on their behalf.
+For stock at Vine International, we have a similar arrangement in place.
+On a monthly basis, we send a detailed report to our lawyers, Fox Williams, which matches each client (their name, address, contact information and account number) to the reserves held on their behalf.
 This data is held in an escrow account by Fox Williams and can be drawn upon to identify ownership in the unlikely event that access is required outside of Atlas’ involvement.

 7) Insolvency Practitioner's Letter of Comfort

 We commissioned Harrisons, an insolvency practitioner, to draw up a report commenting on Atlas' customer care procedures.